-SQL Server users often combine many functions in a single database.
+SQL Server users often combine many functions in an individual database.
 For example, if an application has logic to manage inventory for a store, that database might have logic associated with inventory, tracking purchase orders, stored procedures, and indexed or materialized views that manage end-of-month reporting.
 This technique makes it easier to administer the database for operations like backup, but it also requires you to size the hardware to handle the peak load across all functions of an application.

 If you use a scale-out architecture in Azure SQL Database, it's a good idea to split different functions of an application into different databases.
 By using this technique, each application scales independently.
-As an application becomes busier (and the load on the database increases), the administrator can choose independent performance levels for each function in the application.
+As an application becomes busier (and the load on the database increases), the administrator can choose independent compute sizes for each function in the application.
 At the limit, with this architecture, an application can be larger than a single commodity machine can handle because the load is spread across multiple machines.

 For applications that access data by using high-volume, frequent, ad hoc querying, a substantial amount of response time is spent on network communication between the application tier and the Azure SQL Database tier.
 Even when both the application and Azure SQL Database are in the same data center, the network latency between the two might be magnified by a large number of data access operations.
 To reduce the network round trips for the data access operations, consider using the option to either batch the ad hoc queries, or to compile them as stored procedures.
 If you batch the ad hoc queries, you can send multiple queries as one large batch in a single trip to Azure SQL Database.
 If you compile ad hoc queries in a stored procedure, you could achieve the same result as if you batch them.
 Using a stored procedure also gives you the benefit of increasing the chances of caching the query plans in Azure SQL Database so you can use the stored procedure again.

 Some applications are write-intensive.
-Sometimes you can reduce the total I/O load on a database by considering how to batch writes together.
+Sometimes you can reduce the total IO load on a database by considering how to batch writes together.
 Often, this is as simple as using explicit transactions instead of auto-commit transactions in stored procedures and ad hoc batches.
 For an evaluation of different techniques you can use, see Batching techniques for SQL Database applications in Azure.
 Experiment with your own workload to find the right model for batching.
 Be sure to understand that a model might have slightly different transactional consistency guarantees.
 Finding the right workload that minimizes resource use requires finding the right combination of consistency and performance trade-offs.